-Founded by undergraduates in 1886 as the Young Men’s Christian Association at Yale, Dwight Hall at Yale has evolved into an independent, nonsectarian, non-profit umbrella organization with a strong history of social justice work in New Haven and beyond.
-As the Center for Public Service and Social Justice, Dwight Hall now reflects an inclusive and diverse Yale student body.
+Founded by undergraduates in 1886, Dwight Hall at Yale is an independent, nonsectarian nonprofit umbrella organization.
+As the Center for Public Service and Social Justice, Dwight Hall reflects a diverse Yale student body and a strong history of social justice work in New Haven and beyond.
 It is the largest campus-based student-run service organization in the country.

 Dwight Hall is a 501 (c) (3) non-profit organization that has a yearly operating budget of $800,000 raised from the following sources:

 - 31% Endowment

 - 5% Yale Office of New Haven State Affairs

 - Dwight Hall students contribute over 150,000 hours of direct service and advocacy each year.

 - The efforts of these volunteers impact 20,000 people in the State of Connecticut alone.

 Dwight Hall enables students to design, manage, evaluate and adapt programs that respond to a wide range of local, national and global needs.
 For example: